Old Master Rose

 Old Master Roses

 But wait!
 Enter Old Master Mark Three, again rescued from the rose nursery sale.
-I have high hopes for him, though his original planting place was rather inhospitable, and he sat in a pot for a wee while.
-This Old Master is now planted in the patio garden my the house.
+I had high hopes for him, though his original planting place was rather inhospitable, and he sat in a pot for a wee while.
+This Old Master has also disappeared.
+Too old to survive partial neglect in my garden?

 Old Master is back, in shrub form.